Create an app with Web AppBuilder

 Saving a copy of the map does not give you ownership of the layers in the map, such as the Post-Event Imagery layer.
 If the owner of these layers deletes them, it will affect both your map and your app.
 For this exercise, you don't have to worry about the layers suddenly being deleted.

-- Above the list of items, click Create, point to App, and choose Using the Web AppBuilder.
+- Above the list of items, click Create, then click Web AppBuilder.

 The Create a web app window opens.